Education for girls

 Our child sponsorship programme supports girls education, offering the opportunity to sponsor a girl child, and giving them the chance to get an education.

-Why girls education is essential?
+Why is girls education essential?

 Samrong is located in Oddar Meanchey province, in Northwest Cambodia.
 Education opportunities are severely limited and dropout rates remain high.
 Support this project